So, what is The Square?

 Completely Open

-Every tool and dataset is free under permissive licenses (like MIT).
+Every tool and dataset is freely available under open licenses (MIT encouraged).
 You can read the code, use it, change it, and share it without worries.

 Zero barriers